wjzhengsh/blockchain/howto/orderer_deploy_icp.md

 ## Storage
 {: #storage}

 You need to determine the storage that your orderer will use.
-If you use the default settings, the Helm chart will create a new 8 Gi Persistent Volume Claim (PVC) with the name of `my-data-pvc` for your orderer data, and another 8 Gi PVC with the name of `statedb-pvc` for your state database.
+If you use the default settings, the Helm chart will create a new 8 Gi Persistent Volume Claim (PVC) with the name of `orderer-data` for your orderer data.

 If you do not want to use the default storage settings, ensure that a *new* `storageClass` is set up during the ICP installation or the Kubernetes system administrator needs to create a storageClass before you deploy.